SICASFoundation/smir-documenation/pages/02.web/05.Folders/docs.md

 ## Folder deletion

 !
-It is only possible to delete empty folder at the moment.
+It is only possible to delete an empty folder at the moment.

 1. Navigate to the folder you want to remove
 2. Use the *Action > Delete Folder* menu entry to delete a folder.